Appendix C — Python tutorial

 Variable types#

-Here are the most common types of variables in Python:
+Here is a list of the most common types of variables in Python:

 • Floating point numbers (float): used to store decimals like 4.6,78.5, 1000.0 = 1e3, 0.001 = 1e-3, 123.456 = 1.23456e2, etc.